Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Methods

-where $Z := \int \llh(\data; \unk) \mpr(\unk) d\unk$ is the normalizing constant making $\mps$ a true probability density function.
-The posterior describes, in probabilistic terms, the model parameters that best match both our understanding of reasonable parameter values (based on the prior) and observations from historical records associated with the given event (the likelihood).
 Most critically, the Bayesian approach incorporates uncertainty at all levels of the inverse problem, an essential feature given that the data in this case clearly does not provide enough information to fully specify the model parameters -- we hope that it will tell us \emph{something} about the parameters, but expect that it will necessarily not tell us \emph{everything}.